fleray/esri_web_playground/esri.d.ts and a sample/esri typescript/README.md

  - Do I have to have Microsoft Visual Studio 2012 ?

 	No you don't.
-Although Microsoft Visual Studio 2012 is the most integrated IDE with TypeScript (code completion, highlighting...), you can use install and use TypeScript with SublimeText, Emacs or Vim).
+Although Microsoft Visual Studio 2012 is the most integrated IDE with TypeScript (code completion, highlighting...), you can install and use TypeScript with SublimeText, Emacs or Vim).
 For more details : http://msopentech.com/blog/2012/10/01/sublime-text-vi-emacs-typescript-enabled

  - Can I contribute to this developement ?